-In WaveOS, the firewall feature can be tuned in submenu: ROUTING/FIREWALL/NETWORK ZONES
+In WaveOS, the firewall feature can be tuned in the ROUTING/FIREWALL/NETWORK ZONES submenu.

-Please see: Firewall
+Please see: VII.1.5d Firewall

-V.1.15 Zones and Network Address Translation (NAT)
+V.1.15 Zones

 In a router, you may need to selectively block or allow traffic between network interfaces.
 A zone is an administrative concept which groups several IP interfaces in order to specify common extra processing: